pinellolab/STREAM/README.md

 $ docker run  -v $PWD:/data -w /data  pinellolab/stream STREAM -m data_Guo.tsv.gz -l cell_label.tsv.gz -c cell_label_color.tsv.gz -s all -d -t
 ```

 To explore the feature **mapping**, users need to provide two dataset, one is used for inferring trajectories.
 The other is the dataset that is going to be mapped to the inferred trajectories.
-Here we take data_Moore.tsv, data_mapping.tsv (Moore, F.E. et al.2016) as an example.
+Here we take data_Moore_qPCR_WT.tsv.gz, data_mapping.tsv (Moore, F.E. et al.2016) as an example.

 Users first need to run the following command to get initial inferred trajetories: